-Knowledge tests will be given at the completion of a chapter or assignment by the instructor.
+Knowledge tests will be given at the completion of a chapter or web-based knowledge assignment.
 The tests will be on the material covered.
 The average achieving student should complete one knowledge test a week to complete the program in approximately 12 months.
-Students must achieve a 77% or better on each test.
-Students earning less than 77% will be given the opportunity to re-study and re-take the knowledge test.
+Students must achieve a 70% or better on each test.
+Students earning less than 70% will be given the opportunity to re-study and re-take the knowledge test.